QuantumFusion-network/spec/docs/ADR/0016-hosting-choice.md

 ## Decision

-We will migrate the Polkadot/Substrate portal hosting from the current VPS setup to a modern hosting platform with CI/CD and global CDN.
+We will migrate the Polkadot/Substrate portal hosting from the current manual setup to a modern hosting platform that provides built-in CI/CD.

 ## Context

-Currently, the Polkadot/Substrate portal is hosted on a VPS.
+Currently, the Polkadot/Substrate portal is deployed manually without automated processes.
-This approach requires manual administration, has no automated CI/CD or preview deployments, and does not scale well as the team and project grow.
+The current approach has several limitations:

+- No CI/CD — there is no automated pipeline for build, tests, and deployment.
+- No preview environments — it is not possible to quickly showcase changes before merging into the main branch.
+- High dependence on individuals — releases and testing require specific team members, which slows down the workflow and reduces process resilience.
+- Limited scalability — as the team and project grow, the process becomes a bottleneck.

 ### Decision Criteria (Optional)